This feature is part of The Academy Way

 At Alcochete, there are seven training pitches – four natural and three artificial.
 The academy is located in a quiet, rural area on the suburb of Lisbon and the tranquil environment, from which the burgeoning footballing talents are free from distractions and the excitement of the city, has been a key factor in the stunning development of so many players.

 The emphasis on skill and technical ability is absolutely paramount at the academy.
-From the under-9 level, right through to under-19, the academy pupils are led through a series of expertly orchestrated training exercises and routines, specifically geared at the enhancement of skills, decision-making and overall competitiveness.
+From the under-nine level, right through to under-19, the academy pupils are led through a series of expertly orchestrated training exercises and routines, specifically geared at the enhancement of skills, decision-making and overall competitiveness.
 The preparation of youngsters for the heady heights of the professional game is taken as a three-step process.
 The first is player recruitment, followed by player development, and finalised by player management.

-During the exhaustive transformation process, the training and education is rigorous.
+During the exhaustive transformation process, the training and education are rigorous.
 Players are in school until 4pm and then train every night.
 There is obsessive attention to detail and that is portrayed throughout the different elements of the physical fitness program.
 Players spend up to an hour in the gym training with weights specifically for muscles that will benefit their game.
 For example, there is a particular emphasis on strengthening the quadriceps, abdomen and calves, adding power to the player’s toolkit.

 Muscle-building is fundamental to the overall development of the player, the Sporting coaches believe.
 Ronaldo was a withering string of a boy when he arrived at the club but, through working intensively with weights, he left for Manchester United with greater tone and definition in his legs, chest and arms.
 Obviously, Ronaldo’s undying dedication to keep his body in peak physical condition has given him an astonishing physique later in his career, but the seeds were certainly sown during his education at Sporting.

 Weight training is important, but the ultimate goal and ambition from the training is to build footballers with a strong competitive attitude, maximum concentration, a strong team spirit and ability to identify and exploit an opponent’s weaknesses.
-Perhaps the most notorious exponent of each of these characteristics is Luís Figo, who remains, to this day, one of Sporting Lisbon’s most decorated luminaries.
+Perhaps the most notorious exponent of each of these characteristics is Luís Figo, who remains, to this day, one of Sporting’s most decorated luminaries.

 Again, with Figo, the productivity of Sporting’s scouting network was evident.
 Figo was drafted into the club aged just 11, after playing mainly street football for Os Pastilhas in Almada.
 It has always been an impressive facet of the scouting network; the ability to identify excellent talents at such an early age.
 Figo was identified as a blessed individual and the coaches at Sporting’s academy worked tirelessly to transform him into an outstanding all-rounder capable of reaching the very highest level of the professional game.
 Figo was thoroughly schooled in the ways of the game before making his first-team debut aged 17.